tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/PUT Object_intl_en.md

 **Headers Related to Server-Side Encryption (SSE)**

-If server-side encryption is used during object upload, this API will return headers used specifically for server-side encryption.
-For more information. see [Server-side encryption headers](https://intl.cloud.tencent.com/document/product/436/7729#.E6.9C.8D.E5.8A.A1.E7.AB.AF.E5.8A.A0.E5.AF.86.E4.B8.93.E7.94.A8.E5.A4.B4.E9.83.A8).
+If server-side encryption is used during object upload, this API will return the headers used specifically for server-side encryption.
+For more information, see [Server-side encryption headers](https://intl.cloud.tencent.com/document/product/436/7729#.E6.9C.8D.E5.8A.A1.E7.AB.AF.E5.8A.A0.E5.AF.86.E4.B8.93.E7.94.A8.E5.A4.B4.E9.83.A8).

 #### Response body